Hot to Go!: Commercial performance

 Almost a year after being released, "Hot to Go!" debuted at number 80 on the US Billboard Hot 100 for the week ending June 15, 2024.
 The song later peaked at number 15 on the chart dated October 5, 2024.
 Internationally, it peaked within the top ten in Ireland and the United Kingdom.
-It was certified triple platinum in the United States and double platinum in Australia, Brazil, Canada, New Zealand, and the United Kingdom.
+It was certified quadruple platinum in the United States and double platinum in Australia, Brazil, Canada, New Zealand, and the United Kingdom.

 Impact

 The song was parodied in the seventh episode of the fiftieth season of Saturday Night Live, sung by Charli XCX, Heidi Gardner, Ego Nwodim, and Sarah Sherman.
 The week prior, on November 9, former SNL cast member Will Forte, alongside musician and parodist "Weird Al" Yankovic, performed a cover of "Hot to Go!" during that year's Thundergong! benefit concert.
 The song's dance went viral on social media, concurrent with her sudden rise in notoriety, in some part due to aerial videos of large music festival crowds performing the dance during her concerts.
 The song also spawned the viral meme "I hope she plays Hot To Go", a spin-off of the viral The Eras Tour trend, with Roan and artist Olivia Rodrigo recreating it due to its popularity, posting it on Rodrigo's official TikTok page after a surprise performance of the song in Los Angeles on Rodrigo's Guts World Tour.
 Responses to the meme from other artists include a reproduction of the gag by Beck and St. Vincent and a performance by Vampire Weekend of the song at a Toronto concert.
-The song was included in the film Freakier Friday, as well as the film’s teaser and official trailers.
+The song was included in the films Freakier Friday and Spa Weekend, as well as the film’s teaser and official trailers.